 Commercial real estate loans have these characteristics:

-- CRE loans typically have lower LTV values than do home mortgages.
+- CRE loans typically have lower LTV values than home mortgages.

 - Commercial Real Estate loans are often adjustable rate or include balloon payments.